snargledorf/kewlbot/README.md

 - `/javi` responds with a javi
 - `/midge` responds with a midge
 - `/shrug` responds with a ¯\\\_(ツ)_/¯
+- `/imagegen` send a prompt and a new image will be generated
+  - Rate limit is stricter as this one will eventually cost money
 - `/changelog` responds with latest CHANGELOG.md

 ### Adding photos/videos to a command